idvorkin/idvorkin.github.io/_d/time-off-02-2022.md

 ### Meditation

-- ☐ Every day for 15 minutes
+- ☑ Every day for 5 minutes (reduced from 15 so it would actually happen)

 ### 750 words/Gratefulness

-- ☐ 750 words Daily
+- ☑ 750 words Daily
+- ☑ Explored using GPT to summarize, absoloutely amazing.

 ## Physical Health

 ### Statistics

 Weight Start: 225
-Weight End:
+Weight End: 227
 Gym Days:

 ### Diet

+- Started exploring potatos, but not really nailed it yet.

 ### Sleep

-- ☐ 7/7 week up at 4:30
+- ☐ 5/7 week up at 4:30

 ### Energy

-- ☐ GOAL: High
+- ☑ GOAL: High

 ## House and goods